 One significant effect of this credibility-based logo approach is that it increases the understanding as to how and why the logo design will more effectively communicate the message to the receivers to induce action.
-As Dr Haig proposed, “create a logo that will be effective as a sales tool based on communication persuasion principles”, or, to put in another way, help persuade.
+As Dr Haig proposed, “create a logo that will be effective as a sales tool based on communication persuasion principles”, or, to put it another way, help persuade.

 Colours used in logo design must convey credibility

-The logo design, besides colours, also affects message style and image of the media selected in the creation of all marketing communication.
+The logo design, besides colours, also affects the message style and image of the media selected in the creation of all marketing communication.
 It must express with consistency in all marketing communication tools.
 For example, the IBM logo, designed by Paul Rand, is a classic example where the company personality is expressed with consistency, in all means of communication.